Role-playing games (RPGs) are everywhere you look. Sure, some prefer to join an online collaboration and team up to defeat enemy teams.

 At Least You Have Options

-The nice thing about knowing that the scale is close enough to work well between these two manufacturers is that if you need to get a particular piece for your adventure.
+The nice thing about knowing that the scale is close enough to work well between these two manufacturers is that if you need to get a particular piece for your adventure, you know it will be compatible.

 It’s important to know that the size is reasonably comparable.
 When using the 1” grid size for play and battles, you want to know that one character is not going to overlap into another grid.